-This outlook extends to our employment of organic and biodynamic practices throughout our property.
-We employ only organic compounds in the vineyard, including fertilizers and pest deterrents.
+This outlook extends to our employment of some biodynamic practices throughout our property.
+We employ only natural compounds in the vineyard, including fertilizers and pest deterrents.
 Additionally, we have utilized biodynamic principles for a number of years.
 Biodynamics is an approach to farming that respects the individual and natural aspects of the land and employs only naturally-occurring plant and animal life in creating a self-sustaining environment.
 Our sustainable practices also include having a significant population of California native shrubs and trees that are drought tolerant and encourage the presence of beneficial insects (ladybugs, for example).
 We feel that working in harmony with nature results in a healthier, more balanced vineyard which produces grapes of the highest caliber.

 The Santa Ynez Valley is a unique area- it one of the very few transverse (that is, east-west oriented) valleys in North America, framed as it is by the Santa Ynez Mountains to the south and the San Rafael Mountains to the north.
 This geological quirk is important for the local wine industry because the Santa Ynez River, which runs east-west and empties into the Pacific Ocean near Lompoc, also funnels cool fog to the interior from the Pacific each night.
 This fog plays a critical role in allowing the area to produce high quality wine from a wide array of grapes: the closer to the ocean a vineyard sits, the more heavily influenced it is by the marine layer, and therefore the cooler it is.
 This allows for cool-climate grapes such as Chardonnay and Pinot Noir to be grown to the west of the Brander Vineyard, in the Sta.
 Rita Hills, and for warm-climate grapes to be grown in Happy Canyon, to the east of us.